General

 Two options are available under both the MAcc (Taxation) and the MCom (Taxation).

-Lectures presented under the lecture option consist of interactive group discussions and it is expected of students to thoroughly prepare for all lectures.
-The attendance of all lectures is compulsory and the degree must be completed in two years, with a maximum of three years allowed.
+Lectures presented under the lecture option consist of interactive group discussions and it is expected of students to prepare for all lectures thoroughly.
+Attendance of all lectures is compulsory and the degree must be completed in two years, with a maximum of three years allowed.
 Strict requirements apply for admission to the third year of studies.

-Attending lectures on writing skills and how to write a research proposal are compulsory.
+Attending lectures on writing skills and how to write a research proposal is compulsory.

 The content of the program is reviewed with each intake and no detail is currently available.